AI has changed blogging fast.

 That shift feels massive.

 The key thing to understand is this: AI is powerful, but it is not magical.
 It works by predicting patterns based on data it has already seen.
-That makes it fast and helpful, but it also creates limits.
+That makes it fast and helpful, but it also creates real limits.

 To understand whether bloggers should worry, we need to look at what AI can truly do and where it still falls short.